 Kendra N. Bryant is a graduate of the University of South Florida (USF), Tampa (2012) and Florida A&M University (FAMU), Tallahassee (2001, 2003).
-She has taught English at Tallahassee Community College , North Miami Beach Sr. High School, USF, and The University of North Georgia.
-Kendra is currently a faculty member at Florida International University (Miami) where she teaches Writing & Rhetoric I & II and Writing for Transfer Students.
+She has taught English at Tallahassee Community College , North Miami Beach Sr. High School, USF, The University of North Georgia, and Florida International University (Miami).
+She is currently serving as an assistant professor of English at North Carolina A&T State University, where she teaches Advanced Grammar & Argumentation and Ideas & Their Expressions II.

-As an English instructor, Kendra supports a contemplative pedagogy wherein mindfulness practices are coupled with traditional classroom practices to assist students in awakening and opening their minds to new learning possibilities and new ways of being in the classroom.
-She also works diligently to integrate technology into traditional writing classrooms as explicated in her researched publications, including her recently published, Engaging 21st Century Writers with Social Media, of which she is the editor.
+As an English professor, Kendra supports a contemplative pedagogy wherein mindfulness practices are coupled with traditional classroom practices to assist students in awakening and opening their minds to new learning possibilities and new ways of being in the classroom.
+In other words, she teaches basic writing skills as a practice of being #woke.
+Kendra also works diligently to integrate technology into traditional writing classrooms as explicated in her researched publications, including her recently published, Engaging 21st Century Writers with Social Media, of which she is the editor.

 DISCLAIMER: While posts reflect my personhood, the personal content therein does not suggest an inability to successfully perform my duties as a classroom teacher.